webplatform/docs/tutorials/css_transitions/index.md

 that form the larger second-long sequence.
 In this case, the duration for each is the same: half a second.
-The [[css/properties/transition-delay|'''transition-delay''']] property specifies that the first executes immediately, but the second waits until the first is complete.
+The [[css/properties/transition-delay|'''transition-delay''']] property specifies that the first executes immediately, and the second is delayed a half second, effectively waiting until the first transition has completed.

 This example also specifies individual property names rather than
 '''all'''.
 When transitioning to the ''expanded'' class, the